webgpu/webgpufundamentals/webgpu/lessons/webgpu-wgsl.md

 ### `@builtin(name)`

-The `@builtin` attribute is used to specify that a particular variable's value comes from a built-in feature of WebGPU
+The `@builtin` attribute is used to specify that a particular variable's value comes from a built-in feature of WebGPU.

 ```wgsl
 @vertex fn vs1(@builtin(vertex_index) foo: u32, @builtin(instance_index) bar: u32) ... {